Airtec Motorsport Fiesta ST240 Championship 2025

 A top 5 finish in race 2 put me in the draw for the reverse grid.
 I was put on pole for race 3 and their was only one mission, bring home the win.
 A strong start meant I was first into turn 1, after a large slide on cold tyres at turn 2 I still held top spot.
 I got my head down and focused on the task at hand, building the gap out front.
 Excluding the first lap the race was relatively uneventful as I lead the race from lights to flag, taking my maiden win in the ST240 championship by 2.6 seconds.

-We carried on the momentum from our first visit to Snetterton for the opening round, consolidating me as a championship contented.
-This weekend I showed my pace, qualifying the best I have all year, 3rd position.
+We carried on the momentum from our first visit to Snetterton for the opening round, consolidating me as a championship contender.
+This weekend I had my best qualifying of the season so far, 3rd place.

 Race 1 saw me lose a position, finishing 4th, but I still remained at the sharp end of the grid.

-I raced hard in race 2, coming from 4th to finish on the podium with a 2nd place.
+I raced hard in race 2, coming from 4th to finish 2nd on the podium.

-This meant that in race 3 I had to start 9th for the reverse grid, but I didn’t let that stop me from fighting my way forward to finish on the 2ndstep of the podium once again.
-Another successful weekend with a large point haul for the championship.
+This meant I stared 9th for the reverse grid race, but I didn’t let that stop me from fighting my way forward.
+I battled my way through to finish 2nd once again.
+Finishing off another successful weekend in the 240.

 After qualifying 8th, a mid pack start in race 1 set us up with a challenge to get to the front of the pack.
 An early red flag on lap one meant we were sent round for a second race start.
 A strong second start saw me join the top 5 after lap one, allowing me to charge through the front pack to challenge for a podium position.
 Two laps was all I needed to get up to 3rd position, but the leaders had already pulled a 2 second gap, head down, the charge to the top 2 was on.
 As the race developed I broke away from the drivers behind but with a lack of slip stream catching the top two alone was challenging.
 However, a 3rd place finish from 8th on the grid set me up for a second row start for race 2.